 There were appropriate recruitment practices in place to ensure people were safeguarded against the risk of being cared for by unsuitable staff.
-Staff had been checked for any criminal convictions and satisfactory employment references had been obtained before they started to work for South Northants Home Care.
+Staff had been checked for any criminal convictions and satisfactory employment references had been obtained before they started to work for the agency.